openreferral/ServiceNetGateway/README.md

 We use npm scripts and [Webpack][] as our build system.

+Database: we are using postgres and database "ServiceNet".
+Each service in architecture should use its own schema.
+ServiceNet backend service is using 'public'.
+ServiceNetGateway is using schema 'gateway'.
+Create required schema for this service (if you don't have it).

 If you are using hazelcast as a cache, you will have to launch a cache server.
 To start your cache server, run: